amonras/survival-analysis-ds-test/README.md

 ```

 ## Requirements
 This code has been tested with python 3.12.
+Using a virtual environment is strongly encouraged.